robertgreenhalgh/stand/README.md

 For those that use Conda and have the Bioconda channel configured, the following command will create an environment named stand with all pipeline dependencies installed:

-`conda create -n stand python biopython perl perl-net-ssleay entrez-direct=13.9 cutadapt blast`
+`conda create -n stand --no-channel-priority python biopython perl perl-net-ssleay entrez-direct=13.9 cutadapt blast`

 ## Downloading sequences and taxonomy from the NCBI database